November 18, 2019

 There was a need for a language that would “bridge the gap between C and the shell.”
 For a long time, this was Python’s main catchphrase. - Guido van Rossum

-Python is a general-purpose programming language and is not limited to just certain uses like R for statistics or PHP for Web development.
+Python with its Standard Library is a general-purpose programming language and is not limited to just certain uses like R for statistics or PHP for Web development.
 Its rich ecosystem of modules and libraries covers multiple areas and industries.
 It has a wide number of applications, ranging from DevOps, system scripting, and Web development to data science and computer vision.

 One of the most popular Python tools is Django, “the Web framework for perfectionists with deadlines.”
 It encourages rapid development and comes with “batteries included,” meaning that there are many high-quality packages available for it out of the box.
 These include Wagtail, a Content Management System offering great editing tools for building modern Web pages as well as serving multiple applications in headless mode.

 For data science, Pandas (Python Data Analysis Library) provides high-performance and easy-to-use data analysis tools.
 It is complemented in this area by PyTorch and TensorFlow, open source machine learning frameworks that enable rapid prototyping.
 OpenCV (Open Source Computer Vision Library) is a leading computer vision library, providing a common infrastructure for computer vision applications.